fernhw/Pro-Input-System/README.md

 * It's free.

 ## Getting Started
 ProInput system is simple to use once it's set up.
 The system has 3 controller profiles that run in tandem, the main joystick controller, the keyboard and mouse counterpart, and another keyboard and mouse based controller.
-Why 2 pc controllers? to have ALTERNATIVE keys, when you play a pc game you want the user to have more than one action button if they want, keyboards are big, you can ignore the third controller if you want.<br/>
+Why 2 pc controllers? to have <u>alternate</u> keys, when you play a pc game you want the user to have more than one action button if they want, keyboards are big, you can ignore the third controller if you want.<br/>

 * After set up is complete all you need is:<br/>